RoRvzzz/GMM-Macro/README.md

 # Grow A Garden Macro

 An automation macro for the Roblox game "Grow a Garden" that helps streamline gameplay through automated tasks and features.
+(BY DOWNLOADING YOU AGREE TO OUR TERMS AT CUSTOM-LICENSE.md)

 ## 🚀 Features